The Two-File LLM

 - Sparse mixture-of-experts has emerged as a scaling cheat code.
 A 200B-parameter MoE with 20B "active" parameters per forward pass costs 20B to run but learns like 200B.
 DeepSeek-V3, Mixtral, GPT-4 (rumoured) all use this.
 Karpathy didn't cover MoE; it's the most important architectural change since the talk.

-Karpathy spends a third of the talk on where things were going.
-Three threads.
+Karpathy spends roughly the back third of the talk on future directions.

-This exploded.
 Tool calling is now a core capability of every frontier model.
 OpenAI shipped function calling in mid-2023; Anthropic shipped tool use shortly after.
-The 2024 Model Context Protocol (MCP) standardised it — tools are declared in a model-agnostic JSON schema, models call them, results come back as structured data.
-Claude Code, Cursor, and every agentic coding tool I've seen this year are tool-calling loops wrapped in good UX.
+The 2024 Model Context Protocol (MCP) standardised it — tools declared in a model-agnostic JSON schema, called by the model, results returned as structured data.
+Claude Code, Cursor, and every agentic coding tool I've used this year are tool-calling loops wrapped in good UX.

 Multimodality.
-Karpathy shows a slide where he talks to ChatGPT through voice, and where it sees a hand-drawn website mock-up and generates the HTML.
-In late 2023 this was barely shipping.
+Karpathy shows Greg Brockman's famous demo of ChatGPT turning a hand-drawn pencil sketch of a "MyJoke" website into working HTML and JavaScript, and talks about voice — speaking to the model and having it speak back, "like the movie Her."
 Today every frontier model is natively multimodal.
-Gemini 1.5/2 ingests video.
+Gemini ingests video.
 GPT-4o handles real-time voice.
-Claude 3.5+ does vision.
-Image generation in the same model as text generation (rather than via a separate diffusion model) is now common (GPT-4o, Gemini).
-The "speak to it, show it pictures" UX he gestured at is the default in 2026.
+Claude does vision.
+Image generation now happens inside the same model as text (GPT-4o, Gemini) rather than via a bolted-on diffusion model.
+The "speak to it, show it pictures" UX he gestured at is simply the default in 2026.

 This came true on schedule.
 OpenAI's o1 (Sept 2024) was the first frontier model to expose "thinking time" as a deliberate axis.
-Give it more inference compute, get better answers, at the cost of latency.
 DeepSeek-R1 (Jan 2025) replicated it openly.
-Claude 3.7 Sonnet shipped "extended thinking".
-Gemini 2.5 has "thinking" tokens.
-The whole field has pivoted from "scale pretraining" to "also scale inference-time compute on reasoning".
-The plot of "accuracy vs inference time" Karpathy sketched on a whiteboard is now the canonical y-axis of every reasoning-model benchmark.
+Claude shipped extended thinking; Gemini 2.5 has thinking tokens.
+The whole field pivoted from "scale pretraining" to "also scale inference-time compute on reasoning," and that accuracy-vs-time plot is now the canonical axis of every reasoning benchmark.

 The LLM is an operating system

 - The LLM is the kernel.
 Central process.
-Takes inputs, does computation, produces outputs.
+Takes inputs, does computation, orchestrates everything else.

 - Tools are peripherals / syscalls.
-Calculators, browsers, file systems, code interpreters.
-The kernel orchestrates them.
+Calculators, browsers, code interpreters.

 - Multimodality is I/O. Vision, audio, generated images.

-The analogy is also a frame for thinking about what's missing.
+There are some caveats to this however.
 We have RAM (context windows), but they're tiny by OS standards — a 200k-token context is about 800 KB of text.
 We have disk (weights), but it's read-only at runtime: no fine-tuning during inference, no continual learning.
-We have syscalls (tools), but no process scheduling, no IPC, no robust permission model.
+We have syscalls (tools), but no real process scheduling, no IPC, no robust permission model.

 Every gap is an open research direction.
 The first lab to ship a real fork() for the LLM-OS — parallel agent branches with shared state — wins the next plateau.